Soar-Development/soarchain-docs/docs/installation-guide/soarchain-mini-troubleshooting.md

 ### Provisioning Reset - Model Number: #000103

-Press and hold on the button on the Motus mini for 6 seconds.
+Press and hold on the button on the Soarchain mini for 6 seconds.
 You will see the LED lights change their state after holding the button for 6 seconds.
 This indicates the provisioning reset was completed.
-Finally, you can try to provision your Motus mini again.
+Finally, you can try to provision your Soarchain mini again.

 ### Provisioning Reset - Model Number: #000102

-1. Ensure that there are no devices connected to your phone's mobile hotspot by checking from your phone's settings, including the Motus mini.
+1. Ensure that there are no devices connected to your phone's mobile hotspot by checking from your phone's settings, including the Soarchain mini.
 It's possible that the connection may still go through even if the provisioning app prompts a failure.

-2. If there are no devices connected, you will require the following items to reset the Motus mini:
+2. If there are no devices connected, you will require the following items to reset the Soarchain mini:

 - **A Type C to USB 2.0 cable**
 - **A desktop or laptop computer**
 - **A Chrome web browser installed on the computer**
-- **Your Motus mini**
+- **Your Soarchain mini**

 3. Start by disconnecting any other devices connected to your computer.

-4. Connect your Motus mini to the computer using the Type-C to USB-2.0 cable.
-If the LED on the Motus mini lights up, it indicates that Motus is ready for the provisioning reset.
+4. Connect your Soarchain mini to the computer using the Type-C to USB-2.0 cable.
+If the LED on the Soarchain mini lights up, it indicates that Soarchain device is ready for the provisioning reset.

 #### Windows Based PC